 OAPS is the practicum site for students in the first three years of the clinical program.
-A completed MA thesis is a prerequisite for applying for an externship.
+A completed MA thesis and fourth year status (completing three years of training at OAPS) is a prerequisite for applying for an externship.
 Most Chicago sites require a formal application, letters of reference, and an interview.
-The application process and deadlines are specific to the institution, but interviews typically take place in December through February.
+The application process and deadlines are specific to the institution, but application s are typically due starting in November with interviews typically take place in December through February.
 Students applying for externship are encouraged to submit a list of possible sites to the division and to complete a "Request to Apply for Externship Form" (see Appendix I) by September 30.
 Students are strongly advised to select sites that require no more than 12 hours/week.
 The site must provide supervision by a Ph.D. psychologist, espouse evidenced-based practices, and provide adequate supervision (approximately 2 hours/week).
 Students will need to procure a signed letter of agreement from the site, indicating that these conditions will be met.
 This is available from the DCT.